 - TourRadar only requires a deposit of 20% to confirm this Timetravels booking.
 The remaining balance is then payable 60 days prior to the departure date.
 For any tour departing before 24 July 2018 the full payment of $29 is necessary.

 - Cancellation policy

 - No additional cancellation fees!
-You can cancel the tour up to 60 days prior to the departure date and you will not need to pay the full amount of $492 for Adventure to Finnish Lapland, Vasatokka, but the deposit of 20% is non-refundable.
+You can cancel the tour up to 60 days prior to the departure date and you will not need to pay the full amount of $29 for Northern lights adventure to Northern Lapland, Vasatokka, but the deposit of 20% is non-refundable.
 If you cancel via TourRadar the standard cancellation policy applies.

 - Some departure dates and prices may vary and Timetravels will contact you with any discrepancies before your booking is confirmed.

 - Credit Cards